UserBug/codeGuide/docs/javaScript.md

 All created, without any known values, new variables should contain null.
 This rule helps to easily distinguish non-existent properties and variables from cleaned or already created but not have value.

+Object.prototype.hasOwnProperty() cannot be conveniently applied to large objects.

 ##### ❌ BAD
 ```javascript
 let a;